26th Battalion (New Zealand): Syria

 A period of rebuilding followed the withdrawal of 26th Battalion to Baggush, and Lieutenant Colonel S. Satterthwaite was appointed to take command from the wounded Page on 8 December.
 It remained at Baggush until 23 January 1942, when it moved to Maadi.
 Shortly afterwards it was called into Cairo to increase the Allied presence there and counter potential unrest amongst the civilian population of the city.
 Once tensions decreased it returned to Maadi and resumed training, which included practice in amphibious operations.
 Over the period from late February to mid-March, the 2nd New Zealand Division moved into Syria.
 The Allied high command was concerned that the Middle East was at risk from an invasion by the Germans and the New Zealanders were part of the force tasked with blocking their likely route from the Caucasus.
 The battalion commenced its trip north on 12 March and after a few days arrived at Aleppo, where it manned a number of facilities.
 One company at a time was detached periodically to outposts on the frontier between Syria and Turkey.
 In mid-April, the battalion shifted south to Bekaa Valley, where it worked on defensive positions alongside the rest of 6th Brigade.

-However, following the attack in June on the 8th Army's Gazala Line by Panzer Army Africa, the 2nd New Zealand Division was recalled to Egypt.
+The later part of May and early June was spent on brigade exercises, training alongside armour and moving in desert formation both in day and at night.
+On 9 June the battalion was sent to Aleppo; it conducted further training in the desert while en route.
+Once in Aleppo, it was on guard duty at the 'German Barracks'.
+However, following the attack in June on the 8th Army's Gazala Line by Panzer Army Africa, the 2nd New Zealand Division was recalled to Egypt on 17 June.
+The 26th Battalion commenced its journey south by train the next evening.
+By this time the battalion was commanded by Lieutenant Colonel Jan Peart, his predecessor, Satterthwaite, having been repatriated to New Zealand in May.
+Peart was an experienced commander, as he had led No. 18 Battalion through Operation Crusader.
+The battalion arrived at Mersa Matruh late in the evening of 20 June, having traveled 900 mi since it departed Syria just two days previously.